We are a Co-operative Multi-Academy Trust based in the East of England and part of a national group of Co-operative Schools.

 We’re founded on a set of values and principles describing a different, fairer and better way of operating.
 In the tradition of the co-op founders, in addition to the core values below, members operate according to the ethical values of: honesty, openness, social responsibility and caring for others.

+At its heart this is about personal growth, progress and a do it yourself attitude.
 Members joining together and making a difference.
-We support learners, parents, carers and staff to help themselves
+We support learners, parents, carers and staff to help themselves.

 All members are equal.
-No matter on what size, shape or Ofsted Status of the school, we give our learners, parents, carers and staff a say in the way we run our schools
+All members are equal.
+No matter on what size, shape or Ofsted Status of the school, we give our learners, parents, carers and staff a say in the way we run our schools.

 Our co-op gives all members the same opportunity to get involved, from trading services with each other to having input into the strategic direction of the trust.

-We share interests and common purposes with our learners, parents, carers and staff, and with other schools in the communities we serve
+We share interests and common purposes with our learners, parents, carers and staff, and with other schools in the communities we serve.
+In other words, we can be bigger than the sum of our parts by showing unity, harmony, consensus and cooperation.

 Our governance structure and co-operative values of equality and democracy ensure that the voices of all stakeholders from pupils, teachers, parents, governors and community are heard and influence policy and decision making.